speakeasy-api/openapi-directory/SDKs/bluemix.net/containers/3.0.0/go/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

+### API info

+* `GetContainersMessages` - List messages for the user
+* `GetContainersVersion` - List latest API version

+### Authentication

+* `GetTlskey` - Retrieve the TLS Certificate
+* `PutTlskeyRefresh` - Refresh the TLS Certificate

-### SDK SDK
+### Container Groups

 * `DeleteContainersGroupsNameOrID` - Stop and delete all container instances in a container group.
-* `DeleteContainersNameOrID` - Remove a single container
-* `DeleteImagesID` - Remove a Docker image.
-* `DeleteVolumesFsName` - Delete a file share
-* `DeleteVolumesName` - Delete a volume
-* `GetContainersFloatingIps` - List available public IP addresses in a space
 * `GetContainersGroups` - List all container groups in a space
 * `GetContainersGroupsNameOrID` - Inspect a container group.
+* `PatchContainersGroupsNameOrID` - Update a container group.
-* `GetContainersIDStatus` - List the current state of a container.
+* `PostContainersGroups` - Create and start a container group.
-* `GetContainersJSON` - List single containers in a space.
+* `PostContainersGroupsNameOrIDMaproute` - Map a public route to a container group.
-* `GetContainersMessages` - List messages for the user
-* `GetContainersNameOrIDJSON` - Inspect a single container
+* `PostContainersGroupsNameOrIDUnmaproute` - Unmap a public route from a container group

-* `GetContainersQuota` - Retrieve organization and space specific quota
+### File shares

+* `DeleteVolumesFsName` - Delete a file share
-* `GetContainersUsage` - List container sizes and quota limits
+* `GetVolumesFsFlavorsJSON` - List available file share sizes
-* `GetContainersVersion` - List latest API version
+* `GetVolumesFsJSON` - List available file shares in a space
+* `GetVolumesFsNameJSON` - Inspect a file share
+* `PostVolumesFsCreate` - Create a file share in a space

+### Images

+* `DeleteImagesID` - Remove a Docker image.
 * `GetImagesJSON` - List all Docker images that are available in your private Bluemix registry.
 * `GetImagesNameOrIDJSON` - Inspect a Docker image in private Bluemix registry
+* `PostBuild` - Build a Docker image from a Dockerfile

+### Private Docker images registry

 * `GetRegistryNamespaces` - Retrieve the namespace of an organization.
 * `GetRegistryNamespacesNamespace` - Check the availability of a namespace
-* `GetTlskey` - Retrieve the TLS Certificate
-* `GetVolumesFsFlavorsJSON` - List available file share sizes
-* `GetVolumesFsJSON` - List available file shares in a space
-* `GetVolumesFsNameJSON` - Inspect a file share
+* `PutRegistryNamespacesNamespace` - Set a namespace for your private Bluemix registry.

+### Public IP addresses

-* `GetVolumesJSON` - List all volumes for a space
+* `GetContainersFloatingIps` - List available public IP addresses in a space
-* `GetVolumesNameJSON` - Retrieve detailed information about a volume.
-* `PatchContainersGroupsNameOrID` - Update a container group.
-* `PostBuild` - Build a Docker image from a Dockerfile
+* `PostContainersFloatingIpsRequest` - Request a public IP address for a space
-* `PostContainersCreate` - Create and start a single container
 * `PostContainersFloatingIpsIPRelease` - Release public IP address
-* `PostContainersFloatingIpsRequest` - Request a public IP address for a space
-* `PostContainersGroups` - Create and start a container group.
-* `PostContainersGroupsNameOrIDMaproute` - Map a public route to a container group.
-* `PostContainersGroupsNameOrIDUnmaproute` - Unmap a public route from a container group
 * `PostContainersNameOrIDFloatingIpsIPBind` - Bind a public IP address to a single container
 * `PostContainersNameOrIDFloatingIpsIPUnbind` - Unbind a public IP address from a container

+### Quota

+* `GetContainersQuota` - Retrieve organization and space specific quota
+* `GetContainersUsage` - List container sizes and quota limits
+* `PutContainersQuota` - Update space quota

+### Single containers

+* `DeleteContainersNameOrID` - Remove a single container
+* `GetContainersJSON` - List single containers in a space.
+* `GetContainersIDStatus` - List the current state of a container.
+* `GetContainersNameOrIDJSON` - Inspect a single container
+* `PostContainersCreate` - Create and start a single container
 * `PostContainersNameOrIDPause` - Pause a single container
 * `PostContainersNameOrIDRename` - Rename a single container
 * `PostContainersNameOrIDRestart` - Restart a single container
 * `PostContainersNameOrIDStart` - Start a single container
 * `PostContainersNameOrIDStop` - Stop a single container
 * `PostContainersNameOrIDUnpause` - Unpause a single container

+### Volumes

+* `DeleteVolumesName` - Delete a volume
+* `GetVolumesJSON` - List all volumes for a space
+* `GetVolumesNameJSON` - Retrieve detailed information about a volume.
 * `PostVolumesCreate` - Create a volume in a space
-* `PostVolumesFsCreate` - Create a file share in a space
 * `PostVolumesName` - Share a volume with another space
-* `PutContainersQuota` - Update space quota
-* `PutRegistryNamespacesNamespace` - Set a namespace for your private Bluemix registry.
-* `PutTlskeyRefresh` - Refresh the TLS Certificate

 <!-- End SDK Available Operations -->